-This paper reports a lifestyle modification program targeting physical exercise.
-The program is based on the MoVo (Motivation-Volition) concept and consists of two group counseling sessions, a one-on-one meeting, a postal reminder, and a follow-up telephone call.
+Objectives: The main purpose was to test the effectiveness of MoVo-LISA, a theory-based (MoVo-concept) standardized intervention programme.
 Participants are taught cognitive-behavioral strategies of goal-setting, action planning, barrier management and self-monitoring.
-N=220 in-patients of an orthopedic rehabilitation clinic were assigned to the usual care group (UCG) or the intervention group (IG).
+Methods: N=220 in-patients of an orthopaedic rehabilitation clinic were assigned to the usual care group (UCG) or the intervention group (IG) (quasi-experimental design).
 Assessments were conducted at 5 time points.

-At the 12 month follow-up, the level of exercise in the IG was 28.5 min/week higher than in the UCG (p=.05).
+Results: At 12 month follow-up, level of exercise in the IG was 28.5 min/week higher than in the UCG (p=.05).
 Moreover, 50% of the IG was exercising for at least 60 min/week, but only 33% of the UCG (p=.01).
-During the 12 months after clinic discharge, the level of pain (health indicator) in the IG remained at the low level that was reached at the end of the clinic stay, whereas in the UCG it slowly re-increased.
-Results provide evidence that intervention programs based on the MoVo concept lead to a substantial improvement in exercise behavior and health status.
+During the 12 months after clinic discharge, patients of the IG reported the same low pain level that they had reached at the end of the clinic stay, whereas UCG patients' pain level slowly re-increased.

+Conclusions: Results provide evidence that intervention programmes based on the MoVo concept lead to long-term improvement in exercise behavior and health status.

-Key words: physical activity, exercise, intervention program, maintenance, pain
+Key words: physical activity, exercise, intervention programme, maintenance, pain